SharePoint/sp-dev-docs/docs/general-development/content-management-interoperability-services-cmis-in-sharepoint.md

-## A detailed look at the CMIS implementation in SharePoint 2013
+## A detailed look at the CMIS implementation in SharePoint
 <a name="SP15CMIS_DetailedLook"> </a>

 Some parts of the CMIS spec are mandatory, but many others are optional.
 Many vendors, including Microsoft, implement the mandatory portions of the standard and some of its optional components.
-Figure 1 shows capabilities specified in the CMIS 1.0 specification that are implemented in SharePoint 2013.
+Figure 1 shows capabilities specified in the CMIS 1.0 specification that are implemented in SharePoint.

 Figure 1.
-CMIS 1.0 capabilities implemented in SharePoint 2013.
+CMIS 1.0 capabilities implemented in SharePoint.